-This sweet and savoury spaghetti dish is packed full with Moroccan flavours that your tastebuds are just going to thank you for.
+This sweet and savory spaghetti dish is packed full with Moroccan flavors that your tastebuds are just going to thank you for.

-Now I know what some of you may be thinking….this sounds kinda weird… sweet and savoury ingredients cooked altogether like that….but trust me this dish is unbelievably flavourful and once you try it you will definitely be making it again and again.
+Now I know what some of you may be thinking… this sounds kinda weird… sweet and savory ingredients cooked altogether like that… but trust me this dish is unbelievably flavorful and once you try it you will definitely be making it again and again.